Ellim/S-TSiR/README.md

 Clicker game made in an attempt to learn some JavaScript.

+03/26/16

+ASAP Todo:
+* ~~Stone building that increases lumberjack output~~
+* Martial Prowess stat - determined by warriors
+* Use Traders to send food with different reward outcomes - more MP opens more routes
+* Class bonuses and more crafts to buy with RP

 02/10/16 - 0.0.9

 Added alerts when new features are added.
 Crafting menu created, first craft implemented: 1000 RP to unlock logs.
 50 wood to one log, ratio to be improved later.
 Miners now add clay at 1/5th the rate they gather stone.
 Added research tower building for stone, increase rate of RP gain.